graysonhead/blog/content/posts/bevy_gravity.md

 So having a bunch of fixed planets in fixed orbits, but subjecting the actual player entity (or entities) to n-body physics is much more reasonable.
 It's transparent from a gameplay perspective, and much better optimized from a resource perspective.

+Check out the repo and examples [here](https://github.com/graysonhead/bevy-gravity) if you'd like to give it a spin.

 [^1]: [Python implementation of Euler integration](https://gist.github.com/graysonhead/224810ebb92fe532444b56a45899d4eb)